Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-At densities below 1-2$\ns$, the EOS and its theoretical uncertainty can be obtained from microscopic calculations based on chiral effective field theory (EFT) of QCD~\cite{Hebeler:2013nza,Tews:2012fj,Lynn:2016, Drischler:2017wtt, Dris20GPB, Huth_2021}.
-To probe dense matter beyond these densities, additional approaches, based on experimental and observational data, are necessary.
-A very promising tool is the multi-messenger astrophysics analysis of neutron stars and their collisions, which provides access to dense neutron-rich matter currently not accessible in terrestrial experiments.
-In recent years, the advent of gravitational-wave (GW) astronomy~\cite{TheLIGOScientific:2017qsa} and new electromagnetic (EM) observations of neutron stars~\cite{Monitor:2017mdv,Miller:2019cac,Riley:2019yda}, including NASA's Neutron Star Interior Composition Explorer (NICER) mission~\cite{Miller:2019cac,Riley:2019yda}, led to novel constraints on the EOS~\cite{Bauswein:2017vtn, Annala:2017llu, Most:2018hfd, Abbott:2018exr, Radice:2018ozg, Capano:2019eae, LIGOScientific:2019eut, Dietrich:2020lps, Biswas:2020puz, Legred:2021hdx,Miller:2021qha,Raaijmakers:2021uju}.
+At densities below 1-2$\ns$, the EOS and its theoretical uncertainty can be obtained from microscopic calculations based on chiral effective field theory (EFT) of QCD\cite{Hebeler:2013nza,Tews:2012fj,Lynn:2016, Drischler:2017wtt, Dris20GPB, Huth_2021}.
+To probe dense matter beyond these densities, further approaches, based on experimental and observational data, are necessary.
+A very promising tool is the multi-messenger astrophysics analysis of neutron stars and their collisions, which provides access to dense neutron-rich matter not accessible in terrestrial experiments at present.
+In recent years, the advent of gravitational-wave (GW) astronomy\cite{TheLIGOScientific:2017qsa} and new electromagnetic (EM) observations of neutron stars\cite{Monitor:2017mdv,Miller:2019cac,Riley:2019yda}, including the Neutron Star Interior Composition Explorer (NICER) mission of the National Aeronautics and Space Administration (NASA)\cite{Miller:2019cac,Riley:2019yda}, led to new constraints on the EOS\cite{Bauswein:2017vtn, Annala:2017llu, Most:2018hfd, Abbott:2018exr, Radice:2018ozg, Capano:2019eae, Dietrich:2020lps, Legred:2021hdx,Miller:2021qha,Raaijmakers:2021uju}.
 However, these observations mainly probe the EOS at densities $\gtrsim 2 n_{\rm sat}$ and still carry considerable uncertainties, reflected in the ranges for predictions of neutron-star radii.
 More precise or new complementary information are required to reduce the uncertainties further.

 The gap between our current knowledge of the EOS stemming from nuclear theory and experiment at low densities and astrophysical observations of neutron stars at higher densities can be bridged by heavy-ion collision (HIC) experiments.
-These experiments, performed with heavy-ion beam energies of up to 2 GeV/nucleon, presently probe the nuclear EOS mainly in a density range between 1-2$\ns$~\cite{Dani02Esymm,Fevre:2015fza,Russotto:2016ucm}, representing a new source of information~\cite{Tsang:2019mlz}.
+These experiments, performed with heavy-ion beam energies of up to 2 GeV per nucleon, probe the nuclear EOS mainly in a density range of 1-2$\ns$ at present\cite{Dani02Esymm,Fevre:2015fza,Russotto:2016ucm}, representing a new source of information\cite{Tsang:2019mlz}.